Bonding, Structure, and Resonance

 - Wild Cards: Alcohols and Spectroscopy

-From my experience in seeing hundreds of different courses, I’ve made a map of what a “typical” Org 1 course looks like and how each chapter builds on the one before.
-There is lots of variation, of course, but about half the courses follow the “standard sequence” which I’ll elaborate below (very textbook dependent – McMurry in particular likes to cover alkenes late).
+Here’s a map of what a “typical” Org 1 course looks like and how each chapter builds on the one before.
+There is lots of variation, of course, but about half the courses follow the “standard sequence” elaborated below (very textbook dependent – McMurry in particular likes to cover alkenes late).
 Yours is probably different in some way – but the way in which concepts build up is still the same.
-I welcome you to share your experiences and opinions in the comments!

 One comes into organic chemistry from an introductory course in general chemistry.
 Starting out, it’s assumed you have a basic knowledge of chemical bonding, the octet rule, VSEPR (geometry), equilibria, acids and bases, thermodynamics and so on.

 Concepts build from this base.
-I’ve made a few completely arbitrary “levels” to describe how concepts progress from there.
 The general idea is that every level depends on concepts from the levels below it.
 I wouldn’t take these “levels” too seriously, but they might be helpful to group together certain concepts and see how they build on each other.

 Level 1 – Bonding and Geometry.
 The first week or two of organic chemistry goes over the key concepts of bonding from general chemistry, and introduces hybridization, bonding (sigma and pi), dipoles, molecular geometry, molecular orbitals, and other notions like condensed formulae.
 In other words, we show how atoms bond together to form small molecules like NH3, H2O, CH4, and so on.